This Anti-bullying at work course provides the knowledge staff need to recognise, prevent and appropriately respond to workplace bullying.

 UNIT 2 | Resolving bullying in the workplace

 Achieve 80% or more in the 10 question multiple-choice quiz and you will be emailed a certificate.
-You can verify every certificate if you have a unique code here.
 The quiz maybe retaken if required.
+The certificate is valid for 2 years.

 - 20 minutes of online learning